Salt Lake City: Sports and recreation

+Salt Lake City hosted the 2002 Winter Olympics and Paralympics.
+They will host the 2034 Winter Olympics and Paralympics.
 Winter sports, such as skiing and snowboarding, are popular activities in the Wasatch Mountains east of Salt Lake City.
 Eight ski resorts lie within 50 mi of the city.
 Alta, Brighton, Solitude, and Snowbird all lie directly to the southeast in the Wasatch Mountains, while nearby Park City contains three more resorts.
 The popularity of the ski resorts has increased by a third since the 2002 Winter Olympics.
 Summer activities such as hiking, camping, rock climbing, mountain biking, and other related outdoor activities are popular in the mountains.
 The many small reservoirs and rivers in the Wasatch Mountains are popular for boating, fishing, and other water-related activities.

 Salt Lake City has hosted two of the most important and most watched games in basketball.
 The 1979 NCAA Division I Basketball Championship Game took place at the Special Events Center on the campus of the University of Utah, where Magic Johnson met Larry Bird for the first time in their legendary rivalry.
 Johnson's Michigan State team defeated Bird's previously unbeaten Indiana State team in the most watched college basketball game in history.
 Game 6 of the 1998 NBA Finals took place at the Delta Center, where Michael Jordan played his final game as a member of the Chicago Bulls.
 Jordan's Bulls defeated the Utah Jazz to win their sixth championship in the most watched game in the history of the National Basketball Association (NBA).